 The four most popular style guides differ on contractions:

-- The Publication Manual of the American Psychological Association (APA style) doesn’t address contraction usage, but the APA Style blog recently confirmed that the APA accepts contractions in a few limited scenarios.3
+- The Publication Manual of the American Psychological Association (APA style) doesn’t address contraction usage, but the APA Style blog confirmed that the APA accepts contractions in a few limited scenarios.3

 3. Is your content formal, semi-formal, or informal?